 California Bankruptcy Exemption Law

 We mentioned that certain assets are “exempt” under California law and therefore not subject to sale in chapter 7 bankruptcy, but we didn’t mention how those assets are classified as “exempt.”
 California has two exemption schemes contained in the California Code of Civil Procedure.
 Under Section 704 (often known as the homestead exemption scheme) many categories of assets, including a home, are exempt up to certain amounts.
 Under Section 703 (often known as the wildcard exemption scheme) fewer specific categories of property are exempt but you get a “wildcard” amount to apply to any property in bankruptcy.
 In California bankruptcy you will have to choose either the homestead or wildcard exemption scheme; you cannot use both.
 In general, if you own a home with equity you will most likely choose the homestead exemption scheme.
 Likewise, if you do not own a home you will probably use the wildcard exemption scheme.
-Bankruptcy attorneys can tell you which exemption scheme will best protect your property a-fter a free consultation.
+Bankruptcy attorneys can tell you which exemption scheme will best protect your property after a free consultation.

 About Adam Garcia

 Bankruptcy attorney Adam Garcia practices consumer bankruptcy law in Sacramento.
-As a consumer bankruptcy lawyer Mr. Garcia helps individuals in severe debt achieve debt relief in bankruptcy.
+As a consumer bankruptcy lawyer, Mr. Garcia helps individuals in severe debt achieve debt relief in bankruptcy.
 Most of Mr. Garcia’s clients file for chapter 7 bankruptcy due to their low income and high credit card, medical, or other unsecured debts.
 Some of Mr. Garcia’s clients file for chapter 13 bankruptcy due to higher income that makes them ineligible for chapter 7 bankruptcy.

-Adam Garcia graduated with a B.A. from the University of California, Berkeley and a J.D. from the University of Arizona, College of Law.
+Adam Garcia graduated with a B.A. from the University of California, Berkeley, and a J.D. from the University of Arizona, College of Law.
 Before becoming a bankruptcy lawyer in Sacramento CA, Mr. Garcia served as an extern in U.S. Bankruptcy Court where he worked inside judicial chambers.
 Furthermore, before beginning his practice as a Sacramento bankruptcy lawyer Mr. Garcia worked for a large consumer bankruptcy firm in Arizona.
 Finally, after working within the bankruptcy court and for a prominent consumer bankruptcy firm, Mr. Garcia relocated to Sacramento to practice consumer bankruptcy law.
-Today Mr. Garcia represents residents in Northern California, including clients in Roseville, Placerville, Elk Grove and Santa Rosa.
+Today Mr. Garcia represents residents in Northern California, including clients in Roseville, Placerville, Modesto, and Santa Rosa.
 To learn more about Adam Garcia visit his attorney page or contact him at (916) 500-0704 for a free consultation.